RoyaleOnyeama/HNG-HelpMeOut-Chrome-Extension/README.md

     ```

 ### 3. Get Video of a Recording (GET)

-    -Retrieve the compiled video for a specific video ID.
+- Retrieve the compiled video for a specific video ID.
-    -Method: GET
+- Method: GET
-    -Endpoint: /api/recording/<vid_id>
+- Endpoint: /api/recording/<vid_id>
-    -Parameters:
+- Parameters:
   <vid_id> (string): The ID of the recording.
 -Response: Video file.

     Example Request:
     ```bash